 In the Wi-Fi / Basic Settings section, you can change basic parameters for the wireless interface of the router and configure the basic and additional wireless networks.
-To configure the 2.4GHz band or 5GHz band, go to the relevant tab.

 Figure 97.
-General settings of the wireless connection in the 2.4GHz band.
+General settings of the wireless connection.

 In the Basic Settings section, the following parameters are available: